Jerry Lee Lewis, outrageous rock 'n' roll star, dies at 87

 Jerry Lee Lewis, the untamable rock `n' roll pioneer whose outrageous talent, energy and ego collided on such definitive records as “Great Balls of Fire” and “Whole Lotta Shakin' Goin' On” and sustained a career otherwise upended by personal scandal, died Friday morning at 87.

-The last survivor of a generation of groundbreaking performers that included Elvis Presley, Chuck Berry and Little Richard, Lewis died at his Mississippi home, south of Memphis, Tennessee, representative Zach Farnum said in a release.
-The news came two days after the publication of an erroneous TMZ report of his death, later retracted.
+The last survivor of a generation of groundbreaking performers that included Elvis Presley, Chuck Berry and Little Richard, Lewis died at home in Memphis, Tennessee, representative Zach Farnum said in a release.

 Of all the rock rebels to emerge in the 1950s, few captured the new genre's attraction and danger as unforgettably as the Louisiana-born piano player who called himself “The Killer.”